lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-# Using VehicleAttribsDetectionx
+# Using VehicleAttribsDetection

 That takes care of specializing the BaseDetector class into the  VehicleAttribsDetection class for the vehicle attribute detection model.
 We now move down into the main() function to see what additions have been made to use the vehicle attribute detection model to process detected vehicles.

 ## main()

-1. In the main() function, add to the cmdOptions the command line arguments FLAGS_d_va and FLAGS_m_va.
+1. In the main() function, the command line arguments FLAGS_d_va and FLAGS_m_va are added to cmdOptions.
 Remember that the flags are defined in the car_detection.hpp file.

 ```cpp
         std::vector<std::pair<std::string, std::string>> cmdOptions = {